pieroproietti/penguins-blog/blog/2023-12-04-prince-of-persia.md

 and solved problem, calamares installed the system fine.

-Il Principe di Persia ci ha inviato anche un nuovo splash screen
+The Prince of Persia also sent us a new splash screen
 ![error](/img/blog/2023-12-04/1280-800-final.png)